syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 {% endhighlight %}

-5. To customize the Barcode, initialize the settings of the corresponding Barcode symbology.
+5.To customize the Barcode, initialize the settings of the corresponding Barcode symbology.

 {% highlight c# %}